I-9 Form 2026 PDF - Free Fillable Download & Printable

 USCIS Form I-9 (Employment Eligibility Verification) is one of the most critical compliance documents for American employers.
 Every business that hires employees in the United States — from Fortune 500 companies to single-employee startups — must complete Form I-9 for every worker.
 The form was introduced by the Immigration Reform and Control Act of 1986 (IRCA) to prevent unauthorized employment.

-For 2026, employers should be aware that COVID-era document examination flexibilities expire on March 31, 2026.
+For 2026, employers should be aware that COVID-era document examination flexibilities expired on March 31, 2026.
 Going forward, only in-person document examination or the official E-Verify remote inspection procedure are permitted.
 Civil penalties for paperwork violations have been adjusted for inflation, with fines ranging from $272 to $2,701 per form for first offenses.

 The I-9 process requires coordination between employer and employee: the employee completes Section 1 on their first day, while the employer examines original documents and completes Section 2 within 3 business days.
 Employers must retain completed I-9 forms for 3 years after the hire date or 1 year after termination — whichever is later.